unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 * **TODO:** discuss limitations (this is probably more about backend than front end)
 * any other points of appraisal pls feel free to add

-Overall, we are happy with our final product.
+Overall, we are happy with the final product that was delivered.

-Functionality-wise, we are proud to have been able to integrate Machine Learning and Natural Language Processing.
-We believe these 2 key features separated us from other groups, and the sheer time and effort we invested into them were worth it.
-We also believe that having the ability to summarise reports and generate graphs and other analytics based on this information was advantageous - it was tied closely to our business goals of automating outbreak report gathering, leaving the user to deal with the more important analysis since our application did all of the information scraping for them.
+In regards to functionality, we believe that we were able to provide a unique solution to the functions that were requested.
+In developing our solution, we tried to think about what the users of epiWatch would value most in the application, and what would make them likely to pick our solution instead of a solution provided by another team.
+The precepts that we decided to address were the following: Ease of use and scaling adaptability.
+In terms of ease-of-use, we believe that the React application we have created is quite intuitive to use, as it provides all the information and functions inside an interface the user will likely be used to.

 In saying that, our frontend design can still be improved upon.
 We believe we were mostly hindered by our lack of React knowledge, and time.
 Although we were able to visualise our content and features in a simple and easy to digest manner, we were only able to do so on a very basic level with the aid of Bootstrap.
 In other words, we were not able to exploit the vast number of React libraries and fully realise its capablilites for our project.
 We believe this came down to a matter of time and priorities, as at the end of the day learning more advanced techniques to utilise in our project would have taken longer than we could afford.